Interview: Jack Byrne – NDCR

 Dublin station Radio Annabel featured a popular weekly Free Radio Campaign programme presented by Gerard Roe.
 This recording from 1985 features an interview with Chris Cary taken from Radio Nova in which he criticises the notion of community radio.
 It is followed by a reference to a newspaper article about one of the failed attempts to introduce legislation to regulate the radio sector during the 1980s.

-‘Pirate in the West Gate’: the story of CBC Radio in Tipperary
+‘Pirate in the West Gate’: CBC Radio in Tipperary

-'Pirate in the West Gate': the story of CBC Radio in Tipperary
+'Pirate in the West Gate': CBC Radio in Tipperary

 CBC poster (courtesy of Jonathan Ryan).